 - Creating a generation of children who are consumers and imitators of writing rather than producers of text.

 - Opening up a totally unnecessary and ever-widening chasm between writing that happens in school and how any writer crafts in the real world.
 Children simply do not receive an apprenticeship in the behaviours and knowledge involved in being a writer.
 Why do we do this?

-In Writing For Pleasure: theory, research and practice (in press), we sum up these points powerfully:
+In Writing For Pleasure: theory, research and practice (2021), we sum up these points powerfully:

 ‘In 1982, Donald Graves warned that when we assign topics we do no less than create a welfare system, putting children, our students, on to writers’ welfare.
 Willinsky (1990 p.209) goes as far as to say that to diminish the potential for individual meaningfulness in students’ work is a denial of their basic humanity, while Gutiérrez (2008) concludes that the imposition of such writing tasks can be acts of linguistic oppression.’